ramigs/nuxt-fauna-article/nuxt-fauna.md

 > pagination, or any data that changes rather frequently and might be outdated by
 > the time it reaches the user. _[Build a dynamic JAMstack app with GatsbyJS and FaunaDB](https://css-tricks.com/build-a-dynamic-jamstack-app-with-gatsbyjs-and-faunadb/)_

-When analyzing the requirements for a Repo Catalogue, right away we can identify two categories of data: some that changes frequently (e.g., number of stars and forks); and some that does not change often or not at all (e.g., project name, SVG logo, repo URL).
+When analyzing the requirements for a Repo Catalogue, we can straight away identify two categories of data:

+- some that does not change often or not at all (e.g., project name, SVG logo, repo URL)
+- some that changes frequently (e.g., number of stars and forks)

 This observation may then lead us to the question: